-Dollar-Denominated Fixed Income
+Dollar-Denominated Fixed Incom

-Low Duration Fixed Income Interest Rate Risk must be controlled by limiting to not exceed 180 days.
-J the SD Program's duration
+Low Duration Fixed Income 1.
+Interest Rate Risk must be controlled by limiting to not exceed 180 days. g the SD Program's durati ion

 Program (continued) 2.
 Credit Risk will be controlled by requiring minimum ratings by asset type as outlined in the table below.
-Credit Risk shall be actively managed on a risk/return basis.
-A downgrading of a security that causes a violation in the guidelines shall not require an immediate sale if the Managing Investment Director of Global Fixed Income believes that no further risk o credit deterioration exists or the sale diminishes the total return to CaIPERS.
+Credit Risk shall be actively managed on risk/return basis.
+A downgrading of a security that causes a violation in the guidelines shall not require an immediate sale if the Managing Investment Director of Global Fixed Income believes that no further risk credit deterioration exists or the sale diminishes the total return to CaIPERS.
 The CaIPERS internal research staff shall analyze such situations to ensure that an informed decision is made.
-The following is the minimum quality for each of the sectors.
+The following is the minimum quality for each of the sectors. n a າ k of

 Asset / Counterparty Minimum Credit Rating

 US Treasury and Government Sponsored AAA/Aaa/AAA

 Repurchase Agreements A1/P1/F1

 Structured Securities BBB/Baa2/BBB

 Money Market Securities A2/P2/F2

 Corporate Securities BBB+/Baa1/BBB+

 Yankee Sovereign Securities A-/A3/A-

 Note: In the case of a split-rated security, staff rating.
-If a security is not rated by an authorize equivalent rating would apply.
+If a security is not rated by an authorize equivalent rating would apply. t

-Dollar-Denominated Fixed Income LLER Program 1. nterest Rate Risk must be controlled by limiting the LLER Program's uration to not exceed 270 days.
-2. 2.
-Credit Risk will be controlled by requiring minimum ratings by asset type as outlined in the table below.
-Credit Risk shall be actively managed on a risk/return basis.
-A downgrading of a security that causes a violation in the guidelines shall not require an immediate sale if the Managing Investment Director of Global Fixed Income believes that no further risk of credit deterioration exists or the sale diminishes the total return to CaIPERS.
-The CaIPERS internal research staff shall analyze such situations to ensure that an informed decision is made.
-The following is the minimum quality for each of the sectors.
+Dollar-Denominated Fixed I ncome LLER Program 1.
+Interest Rate Risk must be controlled by duration to not exceed 270 days.
+Imiting the LLER Program's 2. as outlined in the table below.
+Credit F risk/return basis.
+A downgrading of a s the guidelines shall not require an imm Investment Director of Global Fixed In of credit deterioration exists or the sale CaIPERS.
+The CaIPERS internal reser- situations to ensure that an informed of edit Risk will be controlled by requiring minimum ratings by asset type outlined in the table below.
+Credit Risk shall be actively managed on a /return basis.
+A downgrading of a security that causes a violation in guidelines shall not require an immediate sale if the Managing estment Director of Global Fixed Income believes that no further risk credit deterioration exists or the sale diminishes the total return to PERS.
+The CalPERS internal research staff shall analyze such lations to ensure that an informed decision is made.
+The following is minimum quality for each of the sectors.
 Asset / Counterparty Minimum Credit Rating All Securities (at time of purchase) BBB-/Baa3/BBB- Note: In the case of a split-rated security, staff may rely upon the highest rating.
 If a security is not rated by an authorized NRSRO, staff's equivalent rating would apply.